The beginning of a new year--any new beginning, really--feels a bit like stepping off a cliff.

 Sometimes looking back hurts

-For all of us, some times were not so good.Perhaps it's been a year of pain, either from circumstances or from what others inflicted on us.
-We just want to forget.
+For some of us the past was hard, whether from circumstances or from what others inflicted on us, and we just want to forget.

 The LORD your God is with you, he is mighty to save.
 He will take great delight in you, he will quiet you with his love, he will rejoice over you with singing. --Zephaniah 3:17

-So, my friends, let's step off into tomorrow with excitement and with joy!
+So, my friends, let's step off into every tomorrow with excitement and with joy!

 Lovingly,